ohler55/oj/README.md

  - TBD Worked around the file.gets look ahead caching as long as it is not called while parsing (of course).

+ - Thanks to lautis for a new parse option. quirks_mode allows Oj to behave quirky like the JSON gem.
+Actually the JSON gem has it backwards with quirky mode supporting the JSON spec and non-quirky limiting parsing to objects and arrays.
+Oj stays consistent with the JSON gem to avoid confusion.

 ### Release 2.9.6